ni/nimble/packages/nimble-components/src/rich-text-editor/specs/README.md

 _CSS Classes and CSS Custom Properties that affect the component_

--   The minimum and maximum height of the `editor section` will be fixed value.
-If the content exceeds the maximum height, we will show the vertical scrollbar to view the content of the editor.
+-   The minimum height of the component will be set to show at least one line in the text area along with a footer section.
+If the content exceeds the current height (set by the client), a vertical scrollbar will appear, allowing users to view the hidden content.
--   The minimum and maximum width of the `editor section` will be fixed value considering the mobile and desktop view of the component respectively.
-However, if the screen width is reduced below the specified minimum width, the layout may not handle or adapt to the content.
+-   The minimum width of the component will be determined based on ensuring all buttons in the footer are visible.
+We have arrived to this decision to align with the minimal requirement for the initial release.
+However, adjustments will be made later based on the visual design for mobile view is complete.
+-   The content in the text area will adjust its layout based on the width, potentially increasing the height of the editor.
+But in case of having a long nested lists that is beyond the current width (set by the client), a horizontal scrollbar will appear within the text area to view the content.
--   The `footer section` will be a flexbox container and have the same width as the editor section.
+-   The client will determine the default and maximum height and width of the component.
--   The `formatting option toolbar` in the footer section will be enclosed within a flexbox container, enabling the buttons to wrap and occupy roughly seventy percent of the entire footer.
-If the buttons exceed the seventy percent limit, they will be positioned below in the same container, aligning from left to right.
-The remaining thirty percent of the footer will be enclosed in another flexbox container dedicated to `footer-actions` slot elements.
+-   The `formatting toolbar` in the footer section will occupy space based on the number of formatting buttons used.
+For the initial scope of this component, four formatting buttons will be included, following standard size and spacing guidelines.
+The `footer-actions` section will occupy the remaining space in the footer.

+_Note_: This initial component design serves as a starting point for implementation, and it may undergo changes once the visual design is completed.

 ### Anatomy